 Did anything happen in their past that they cannot forget or live down, or that has deeply changed them or scarred them in some way? (warning: do not create cheap Freudian backstory as motivation for your characters! i.e. “His mother beat him as a child, and now he hates all women.”
-“She was once robbed at gunpoint, and now has a irrational fear of guns.”
+“She was once robbed at gunpoint, and now has an irrational fear of guns.”
 People are more complex than this.
-If such a traumatic event happened in their lives, then make the psychological or emotional consequence unexpected rather than exactly what any five year-old would instantly assume.)
+If such a traumatic event happened in their lives, then make the psychological or emotional consequence unexpected rather than exactly what any five-year-old would instantly assume.)

 Outer Goal (physical):

 Inner Goal (psychological/emotional):

 Life, career, or personal goals outside of the realm of the story:

 More thinking or feeling:

 Most hated activities:

 What makes your character laugh: